Skip to main content

 The Danger of Ransomware Increases

-• Human error in Backup Management may lead to missing backups .
+• Human error in Backup Management may lead to missing backups.

-Simplyblock for Ransomware Mitigation
+Simplyblock for Ransomware Protection and Mitigation

 Timeline of a Ransomware attack